lulco/phoenix/README.md

 - Own migration templates
 - Easy integration to any PHP application
 - PHPStorm suggestions (works even better with deep-assoc-completion plugin)
+- Change collation for all existing tables and columns
+- Turn foreign keys check on / off in migration

 ## Supported adapters
 - MySql